 Debugging React with Chrome

 I’ve noticed that the majority of good articles start with some sort of story or joke.
 Watch for revisions cause I may add one of those.
 UPDATE: I still don’t have a good one.
-UPDATE UPDATE: Still no.
+UPDATE UPDATE: Still no. UPDATE UPDATE UPDATE: You’ll want to read this in its entirety before you decide if following the steps is actually helpful.

 So let’s learn how to debug React with Chrome!
 If you’re reading this it probably means you currently are convincing yourself that Angular 1 is actually pretty good, and you don’t need to prove anything to anyone.
 Well don’t take off your immutable pants just yet, I’ve got you covered!